 Usually, starting to pedal is the stage at which you’ll put aside the balance bike and have to buy a new pedal bike.
 Clearly this isn’t the most sustainable or budget-friendly solution.

-Fortunately, the LittleBig balance bike has a solution to this problem.
-When your child is ready to start pedalling, you can simply fix on the pedal kit.
-As your child is already familiar with the bike, they’ll be able to start pedalling independently far sooner than they would on a different bike.
+Fortunately, the LittleBig has a solution to this problem.
+As it’s a balance bike with pedals, when your child is ready to start pedalling, you can simply fix on the pedal kit.
+Since your child is already familiar with the bike, they’ll be able to start pedalling independently far sooner than they would on a different bike.

 At LittleBig bikes, we aim to give kids all the tools to start pedalling swiftly and safely.
 So hopefully by the time your little one has outgrown the LittleBig bike, he or she will already be a seasoned cyclist.